-Central's trade receivables are primarily due from local distribution companies and other pipeline companies predominantly located in the central United States.
+Central's trade receivables are primarily due from local distribution companies and other pipeline companies predominantly located in the central region of the United States.
 The Company's credit risk exposure in the event of nonperformance by these parties is limited to the face value of their respective receivables.
-As a general policy, collateral is not required for receivables, but customers' financial position and creditworthiness are evaluated regularly.
+As a general policy, collateral is not required for receivables, but customers' financial positions and creditworthiness are evaluated regularly.